deadlyunicorn/nextjs-e-commerce-app/README.md

 ## E-store built with Next.JS 13
 ---
 ### About
-I built this for fun, in order to practise my Next.JS - React.JS.
+I built this for fun, in order to practice my Next.JS - React.JS.
 I might use this project as template for future projects - or if I turn into a freelancer heheh.

 **Project so far**

- + Can show available products
- + Can add items to cart
+ + Explore & Categories pages with available Store Items
+ + Add Items to Cart and Cart Page
+ + User Logins and User Page with Orders and Favorite Items
+ + Admin Panel ( CRUD for Items & Categories and View Orders ) with a guest mode
+ + Order Confirmation emails ( via SendGrid )
+ ---
+ + Item Pages with Recommendations
  + Dark mode <3
  + Responsive design
- + 'Categories' and 'Explore' pages
- + Loaders (needs some CSS update tho)
+ + Sort products by price and by date added
+ + Price range ( Double slider )
+ + Page loading animations
+ + Custom checkout page ( we use the Commerce.js API )
+ + Handling unauthorized admin requests
+ + Contact Developer Form ( works with SendGrid )
+ + Search Bar that updates automatically when query changes
+ + Has an automatic order making script with Cypress.
+ ---

 **To do list**

-- [x] Custom checkout page
-- [x] /admin page.
-Admins can update the products from there.
-(Especially useful in this case, as I couldn't find any 'team' functionality in Commerce.js)
-- [ ] User Login -> View the same cart on multiple devices, store your creds for the next order, etc. *MIGHT NOT DO THIS*
-- [ ] Maybe Google Analytics, most likely not here.
+- [x] Project state is marked as complete as I don't want this to be anything bigger than it currently is.

 ### Technologies used
 + Next.JS 13 - App Router